 The snow is melting, birds are flying back up north, and the first few tulip and daffodil leaves are sprouting.
 While it’s uncertain when the warmer weather is officially here to stay in the Midwest, there are a few items to check off your outdoor to-do list as winter turns into spring.
 Timing is everything to ensure the proper growth of your plants and lawn, and we’re outlining our top tips for a lush and colorful landscape for the seasons ahead!

 To ensure weeds don’t multiply and spread throughout your landscaping beds, make sure to stay on top of removing them.
 When pulling weeds, it is vital to remove the full root to keep them from growing back.
 The easiest time to do this is after a rainfall, when the ground is soft.

 During the spring season, grass is growing quickly, both above and below the ground.
 We recommend keeping the mower deck at or above 3” through the entire season.
 Repeatedly cutting grass too short can make deep root growth difficult, because it gets its energy from the leaf.
 A thick root system will keep out unwanted weeds and other harmful growth, and it will produce a lush, green turf all season long (as long as it’s watered correctly!).

-Fertilization of new and existing grass or plants is crucial for a healthy landscape.
-If given the proper doses of the right nutrients, your landscape will be much more vibrant.
-When plants, grass and bushes are maintained correctly, you will see an increased amount of blooms.
-Be careful, though, to not over fertilize.
-Doing this can have the opposite effect and actually reduce the overall health and beauty of the plant.
+A routine fertilization program for new and existing grass and plants is crucial for a healthy landscape.
+If given the proper doses of the right nutrients, the landscape will be much more vibrant and will thrive through the hot and dry summer season.
+But, be careful – do not over-fertilize, because doing so could have the opposite effect and actually reduce the overall health and beauty of the grass or plant.